1 IN 2

 • loss of bone density (osteoporosis) – calcium and vitamin D supplements and regular exercise help reduce this risk

-• higher risk of diabetes, high cholesterol and heart disease – your doctor will assess these risks with you.
+• higher risk of diabetes, high cholesterol and heart disease – more likely the longer you have ADT.
+Ask your doctor about these risks.

 Advanced prostate cancer treatment